fivetran/dbt_snapchat_ads_source/README.md

 #### Passing Through Additional Metrics
 By default, this package will select `clicks`, `impressions`, `cost` and `conversion_purchases_value` from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

-> IMPORTANT: Make sure to exercise due diligence when adding metrics to these models.
-The metrics added by default (taps, impressions, and spend) have been vetted by the Fivetran team, maintaining this package for accuracy.
-There are metrics included within the source reports, such as metric averages, which may be inaccurately represented at the grain for reports created in this package.
-You must ensure that whichever metrics you pass through are appropriate to aggregate at the respective reporting levels in this package.

 ```yml
 vars:
     snapchat_ads__ad_hourly_passthrough_metrics: